 As I am writing a novel inspired by traffic I find my contemplative powers zoning in on the humble car.
 Somebody looked at a carriage being pulled by a donkey and thought: “What if I got rid of the poor animal and made the wheels turn through some combustible magic.”
 A testament to the marvel of human ingenuity.

 When I get stuck in writing I sit inside my parked car in the garage and close my eyes.
 I let myself drift to all experiences that happened to me while holding a steering wheel.

-Race, commute, being stuck in traffic, take a leisurely ride, drive aimlessly around, exchange longing glances at the person in the passenger seat, fail to fix a flat tire, get pulled over, chase and crash.
+Race, commute, be stuck in traffic, take a leisurely ride, drive aimlessly around, exchange longing glances at the person in the passenger seat, try and fail to fix a flat tire, get pulled over, chase and crash.
 To call a car transportation is to misunderstand it’s role in your life.
 A car is a costume.
 Something you wear like a dress.
-Or put on like a shoe.
+Or put on like shoes.
 A person’s ride can tell you a lot about them even before they speak.
 A splashy sports car tells you the owner is lacking is self confidence.
 A messy car says my owner is a multitasker.
 A minivan is the squarely the domain of the soccer mom.

 I open my eyes and let my fingers caress buttons and knobs.
 This dash board makes me feel like I am in command.
 Right here.
 Right in this space I can set dramatic developments.